Vikenes/HOD/HaloModel/HOD_and_cosmo_emulation/README.md

 # HaloModel and DarkQuest workings
 Here we describe how the two packages `HaloModel` and `DarkQuest` works in practice to create the galaxy catalogues.
+The main pipeline is as follows:
+ - Define cosmology: `dq.Cosmology`
+ - Initialize halo catalogue: `hmd..HaloCatalogue`
+    - Compute halo radius (Uses cosmology)
+    - Compute velocity dispersion (Uses cosmology)
+    - Set up concentration: `hmd.concentraion.diemer15`
+ - Initialize HOD maker: `hmd.populate.HODMaker`
+ - Call():
+    - Get central: `Zheng07Centrals`
+    - Get satellite: `Zheng07Sats`
+    - Add profile (satellites):
+        - sample positions from profile
+        - sample vels from profile
+    - Create galaxy DataFrame
+        - Consists of central+satellites
+        - Apply PBC
+    - Initialize GalaxyCatalogue.from_frame()
+        - Not directly used

 #### dq - Cosmology
 Uses the class `Cosmology(wCDM)`, where `wCDM` is the `astropy.cosmology.wCDM` class: "*FLRW cosmology with a constant dark energy EoS and curvature.*".
 Initializes all cosmological parameters, and is used to compute critical density, density parameters, etc.